Rural Development: Knowledge Transfer and Innovation Fund full guidance

 - how the results of the project will be disseminated

-The budget for each period will be determined in advance and grant awards will be prioritised as necessary.
+The budget for each period will be determined and advertised in advance and grant awards will be prioritised as necessary.

 This should be submitted alongside any other supporting documentation.
 Your application form must be completed by the body or bodies responsible for managing the project.

-You are encouraged to discuss potential applications with the Rural Business Development Branch in the Scottish Government in advance of any proposals being submitted.
+You are encouraged to discuss potential applications with the Agricultural Development Branch in the Scottish Government in advance of any proposals being submitted.

 Project Assessment Committee